scuba-tech/simple-slides/README.md

 ## Credits
-Although I put a lot of work into this, much of the original source code bits are contributed by the following awesome projects:
+Although I've put a *lot* of work into this, much of the original source code is from the following awesome projects:
 - Remark: https://github.com/gnab/remark <3
 - KaTeX: https://katex.org/ <3
 - Mermaid: https://mermaid-js.github.io/ <3